rzmk/rearc-data-quest/notes.md

 ### Step 0

+> Load both the csv file from Part 1 pr.data.0.Current and the json file from Part 2 as dataframes (Spark, Pyspark, Pandas, Koalas, etc).

 - Analyzed data with results in a Jupyter Notebook.
 - Used packages `pandas` and `requests` to load csv and json data.
 I noticed that for the part 2 dataframe I only needed the data section of the JSON file, so I learned to load the JSON file with [this StackOverflow answer](https://stackoverflow.com/a/62930034) and how to grab the specific nested data with [this article](https://towardsdatascience.com/how-to-convert-json-into-a-pandas-dataframe-100b2ae1e0d8).
 - Loaded data from S3 bucket.
 Had 403 errors when trying to load from the second data source on the original API.

 ### Step 1

+> Using the dataframe from the population data API (Part 2), generate the mean and the standard deviation of the US population across the years [2013, 2018] inclusive.

 - Filtered the population data within the [2013, 2018] inclusive year range ([reference](https://realpython.com/pandas-python-explore-dataset/#querying-your-dataset)).
 - Converted the `Years` column from an `object` `dtype` to `int` using `astype()` ([reference](https://stackoverflow.com/a/39216001)).